8ctopus/sciter-demo/README.md

 - foreground images
 - `hit-margin`
 - `@include "mime-type" url(...) [media types list]` inclusion of scripts from css
+- `size` shortcut property for `width` and `height`.
+If only one length value is provided then both width and height get the value.
+If there are two values then first one will go to width and second to height.

 ### all supported properties